 When you are in Point Hope - Wainwright, you'll notice that it is more blue-collar than most other communities in America.
 48.60% of Point Hope - Wainwright’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Point Hope - Wainwright is a town of construction workers and builders, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Point Hope - Wainwright who work in teaching (9.18%), office and administrative support (9.07%), and maintenance occupations (8.53%).

-Point Hope - Wainwright is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Point Hope - Wainwright is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In terms of college education, Point Hope - Wainwright ranks among the least educated cities in the nation, as only 4.24% of people over 25 have a bachelor's degree or advanced degree.
+Point Hope - Wainwright ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.24% of people over 25 have a college degree.

 The per capita income in Point Hope - Wainwright in 2022 was $36,296, which is lower middle income relative to Alaska, and middle income relative to the rest of the US.
 This equates to an annual income of $145,184 for a family of four.
 However, Point Hope - Wainwright contains both very wealthy and poor people as well.